robertc181/DAFTPUNK/README.md

 3. To connect my local file with my githup repo I went to my console and firstly used (cd) to locate my local file

-4. Next i used git clone and my repo link from git hup to clone my repo to my local file
+4. Next I used git clone and my repo link from git hup to clone my repo to my local file

-5. After this i started coding and after i was happy wioth my progress i use git commit -m "" and this was my initial commit.
+5. After this I started coding and after i was happy wioth my progress I use git commit -m "comment" and this was my initial commit.

-6. After i pushed the code up to github
+6. After I pushed the code up to github

-7. To deploy my project i went into settings in githup and located github pages
+7. To deploy my project I went into settings in githup and located github pages

-8. I then seelected the master and created the hosted site.
+8. I then selected the master and created the hosted site.